Efficient Quantum Work Reservoirs at the Nanoscale: Introduction

 \section{Introduction}

-The Second Law of thermodynamics states that entropy increases---the entropy production of any transformation is nonnegative.
-From it, the maximal average amount of work that can be extracted in transforming a state from $\rho$ to $\rho'$ with Hamiltonian $H$ in contact with a thermal bath at temperature $T$ is \cite{parrondo2015thermodynamics,alicki2004thermodynamics}:
+The Second Law of thermodynamics states that the total entropy of a system and its surrounding environment increases when undergoing a transformation---the entropy production of any thermodynamic transformation is nonnegative \cite{esposito2010entropy}.
+This places strong resource bounds on computations performed by a Hamiltonian system coupled to a single thermal bath at temperature $T$.
+Specifically, the work that can be extracted in transforming a system between potentially nonequilibrium states (from $\rho$ to $\rho'$) is bounded above by the reduction in nonequilibrium free energy \cite{parrondo2015thermodynamics,alicki2004thermodynamics,sagawa2013unitary}: